CloudLabsAI-Azure/Azure-AI-TDSynax/Instructions/Labs/Lab-12.md

 # Lab 12: Run Miyagi App Locally

-### Estimated Duration: 60 minutes
+### Estimated Duration: 60 Minutes

 In this lab, the focus is on configuring the Miyagi App for operational readiness.
 Subsequently, attention shifts to understanding the nuanced implementation of the Recommendation service.
 The practical phase involves executing the Recommendation service and deploying the Miyagi frontend locally for testing and development.
 A crucial step includes optimizing data retrieval efficiency by persisting embeddings in Azure AI Search.
 The project culminates with a broader exploration of the Miyagi App and Recommendation service, emphasizing a personalized user experience.
 This task-based approach ensures a systematic progression through the project intricacies, facilitating a comprehensive understanding and effective implementation.

-## Lab objectives
+## Lab Objectives

 You will be able to complete the following tasks:

-- Task 1: Setup configuration for miyagi app
+- Task 1: Setup configuration for Miyagi app
 - Task 2: Understanding the implementation of the Recommendation service
 - Task 3: Run recommendation service locally
 - Task 4: Run miyagi frontend locally
 - Task 5: Persist embeddings in Azure AI Search
 - Task 6: Explore the Miyagi App and Recommendation service by Personalizing

-### Task 1: Setup configuration for miyagi app
+### Task 1: Setup Configuration for Miyagi App

 In this task, you will configure the Miyagi application by updating specific settings in Visual Studio Code.
 This involves replacing placeholder values in configuration files with the actual values for various Azure resources to ensure proper connectivity and functionality.